 7. Color – You can easily create emotions using color.
 Humans are accustomed to associating colors with emotions; therefore, the choice of particular color can play an important role in offering a more immersive experience.

-Learning to take photographs may seem a daunting process because we forget about simple techniques that makes a great photo.
+Learning to take photographs may seem a daunting process because we forget about simple techniques that make a great photo.
 The following techniques will help you get out of your shelf and feel the world around you without the camera in your hands.

-Try start using your eyes instead of the viewfinder.
+Try to start using your eyes instead of the viewfinder.
 Sometimes, you can miss the perfect image outside the frame.
 Likewise, you should embrace spontaneity.
-It means you should trust your gut feelings to take a photo without thinking how others will respond to the image.
+It means you should trust your gut feelings to take a photo without thinking about how others will respond to the image.

 Instead of finding that perfect image, it also pays to find consistent themes in your photography.
 Working with themes can lead to a collection of photographs fit for full-fledged projects and books.
-Another tip for great photography is keep taking photos.
+Another tip for great photography is to keep taking photos.
 Regular photos will enhance your mental ability, keep your eyes focused, and improve hand-eye coordination.

 Showing emotions and gestures are also a great way to capture great photos.
 Always be on the lookout for capturing emotions because emotions shown on people’s face can often be the single most fascinating fact of a picture.

 Just like some of the advanced street photography ideas, which are very simple, street photographers also continue to make simple mistakes that can easily be fixed.
 Here are the top five mistakes: